Indiana Jones (character): Video games

 The character has appeared in several officially licensed games, beginning with adaptations of Raiders of the Lost Ark, Indiana Jones and the Temple of Doom, two adaptations of Indiana Jones and the Last Crusade (one with purely action mechanics, one with an adventure- and puzzle-based structure) and Indiana Jones' Greatest Adventures, which included the storylines from all three of the original films.

 Following this, the games branched off into original storylines with Indiana Jones in the Lost Kingdom, Indiana Jones and the Fate of Atlantis, Indiana Jones and the Infernal Machine, Indiana Jones and the Emperor's Tomb and Indiana Jones and the Staff of Kings.
 Emperor's Tomb sets up Jones' companion Wu Han and the search for Nurhaci's ashes seen at the beginning of Temple of Doom.
 The first two games were developed by Hal Barwood and starred Doug Lee as the voice of Indiana Jones; Emperor's Tomb had David Esch fill the role and Staff of Kings starred John Armstrong.

 Indiana Jones and the Infernal Machine was the first Indy-based game presented in three dimensions, as opposed to 8-bit graphics and side-scrolling games before.

 There is also a small game from Lucas Arts Indiana Jones and His Desktop Adventures.
 A video game was made for young Indy called Young Indiana Jones and the Instruments of Chaos, as well as a video game version of The Young Indiana Jones Chronicles.

 Two Lego Indiana Jones games have also been released.
 Lego Indiana Jones: The Original Adventures was released in 2008 and follows the plots of the first three films.
 It was followed by Lego Indiana Jones 2: The Adventure Continues in late 2009.
 The sequel includes an abbreviated reprise of the first three films, but focuses on the plot of Indiana Jones and the Kingdom of the Crystal Skull.
 However, before he got his own Lego games, he appeared as a secret character in Lego Star Wars: The Complete Saga as a playable character.
 He also makes a brief appearance in a minigame in Lego Star Wars III: The Clone Wars during the level "Hostage Crisis", and also made a cameo alongside Henry Jones Sr. in the level "Legacy of Terror".

 Social gaming company Zynga introduced Indiana Jones to their Adventure World game in late 2011.

-Indiana Jones is parodied in the shooter game Broforce as a playable character known as Indiana Brones.

-He is also parodied in an action-adventure sandbox game Terraria as a rare enemy known as Doctor Bones, which appears as a zombified version of himself.

 Indiana Jones appears in Fortnite Battle Royale as part of the Chapter 3 Season 3 Battle pass.

+The world building game Disney Magic Kingdoms includes Indiana Jones as a playable character to unlock for a limited time.

+An original Indiana Jones game, Indiana Jones and the Great Circle, is currently out by MachineGames and is published by Bethesda Softworks for Windows and Xbox Series X/S, with Troy Baker voicing the character.
+It features a standalone narrative taking place in Italy during 1937, placing it between the events of Raiders of the Lost Ark and Indiana Jones and the Last Crusade.